marcelovicentegc/george/README.md

 6. You're good to go.
 Run: `npm start`
 7. A default user will be created every time upon start.
 It has `admin` as username and password.

+## Pull requests 🌳

 For pull requests, check the [contribution guide](docs/CONTRIBUTING.md)

+## Production directions ⤴️

-To put George in production on, check the [production instructions](docs/PRODUCTION_DIRECTIONS.md).
+To put George in production, check the [production instructions](docs/PRODUCTION_DIRECTIONS.md).
 These instructions apply to Debian-based O.Ss, secifically, Raspberry Pies.
 If you pretend to run George in production on another O.S. or device, you are on your own, although it shouldn't be a problem to set up everything needed to get George up and running in any O.S. or device.
 PRs with production directions for other platforms are welcome 😄!

 [![Become a patron](./assets/patron.png)](https://www.patreon.com/bePatron?u=34051560)